OpenDataArena/Awesome-LLM-Ready-Datasets/README.md

 - **[Intern-S1](https://arxiv.org/pdf/2508.15763)** | `2025`
     - **Pretraining**: Continually pre-trained on a large-scale multimodal corpus including specialized scientific data (molecular structures, protein sequences, etc.) and general data, utilizing a text-only and multimodal pipeline to preserve fine-grained structures like equations and figures. ｜ 5 trillion tokens (including >2.5 trillion scientific tokens).
     - **SFT**: Constructs a multimodal pipeline to generate instruction-style and exam-style supervision, employing rule-based filters and LLMs (e.g., Qwen2.5) to ensure structural integrity and answer completeness across six scientific domains.
-    - **RL**: Implements offline and online reinforcement learning within the InternBootCamp framework, utilizing a Mixture-of-Rewards (MoR) strategy to synergize training across diverse tasks. ｜ >1000 tasks.
+    - **RL**: Implements offline and online reinforcement learning within the InternBootCamp framework, utilizing a Mixture-of-Rewards (MoR) strategy to synergize training across diverse tasks.

 - **[GLM-4.5](https://arxiv.org/pdf/2508.06471)** | `2025`
     - **Pretraining**: Trained on a diverse corpus processed with quality classification, MinHash/SemDedup deduplication, and up-sampling of high-value content.
 The process includes a general phase followed by a "mid-training" phase focusing on repo-level code, synthetic reasoning data, and agent trajectories to enhance domain capabilities. ｜ 23T tokens (22T general + 1.1T specialized) ｜ Webpages, Books, Papers, Code Repositories, Synthetic Reasoning Data
     - **SFT**: Utilizes an "Expert Model Iteration" strategy where specialized expert models (Reasoning, Agent, Chat) are trained and their capabilities are distilled into a unified model.
-This stage incorporates synthetic data and best-fit packing to support long-context agentic tasks. ｜ - ｜ Synthetic Agent Trajectories
+This stage incorporates synthetic data and best-fit packing to support long-context agentic tasks.
     - **RL**: Employs a single-stage reinforcement learning process at full context length (up to 128K) to refine alignment and performance.
 Feedback mechanisms include execution-based signals for coding and human preference data for general alignment.

 - **[GLM-4.5V and GLM-4.1V-Thinking](https://arxiv.org/pdf/2507.01006)** | `2025`